wallacebrf/synology_snmp/README.md

 9. GPU - If this is a DVA (Deep Video Analysis) system like the DVA3219 or DVA3221: GPU usage, GPU Temperature, GPU Memory Usage, GPU Fan Speed

+10. for DVA untis with Graphics Cards, the script can monitor GPU usage and temperature.
+If the Usage AND Temperature both drop below configurable setpoints then Synology Surveillance will be auto-restarted and an email notification sent.
+This was added as sometimes the Deep Video Analysis (DVA) processes stop, causing GPU usage and temperature to drop.
+Restarting the Surveillance station package easilly fixes this issue.

 Some items like system, GPU, CPU, and disk temperatures can send alert email notifications based on configurable set-points.

 <p align="right">(<a href="#top">back to top</a>)</p>